 in the body.
 A proposer may convert from the web-based to the email version using the RPS email button.
 When using the email version, the science justification PDF file should be submitted using ftp to cxc.harvard.edu following the instructions provided by RPS.

-The email interface is recommended for proposals including more than a few targets.
+The email interface is recommended for proposals including a significant number of targets.

 Independent of interface, the process will, at a minimum, involve the following steps for all proposals: